Read time: 25 minutes | Key insight: The way you love isn’t random—it’s a pattern from childhood that you can change

 The childhood download: “The world isn’t safe, and neither are people.”

 Their constant testing often creates the very abandonment they fear.
-Partners get exhausted by the doubt and leave, “proving” the Six was right to worry.
+Partners get worn down by the doubt and pull away, which “proves” the Six was right to worry.
+It’s a self-fulfilling prophecy running on autopilot.

 What breaks the anxiety loop:

-⚠ Sanity saver for partners: Their doubt isn’t about you.
+⚠️ The conversation that helps: Their doubt isn’t about you.
 It’s about a world that once proved unsafe.
-Be the exception, not through grand gestures but through mundane consistency.
+Be the exception — not through grand gestures, but through showing up the same way every single day.

-Type 7: Fear of Missing Out on Everything, Including Depth
+Type 7 in Relationships: Fear of Missing Out on Everything, Including Depth

 First month: Daily adventures!